I love church volunteers!

 Given a choice between the two, I’d have difficulty choosing between volunteer and paid staff.
-If I were some kind of independently wealthy tycoon, ALL of my ministry staff would be compensated so well that you’d be tempted to envy them.
+If I were some kind of independently wealthy tycoon, ALL of our ministry staff would be compensated so well that you’d be tempted to envy them.

 Who do you think the next paid staff member is?

 That’s up to your lead pastor and their leadership.
 But, the volunteer who does the work of the ministry with no strings attached as they keep these three best practices in mind is a great candidate.

 If you serve with excellence for nothing and simply for the sake of the call, then you would most likely make an excellent paid staff member.

 Like many of my list articles, much more could be written.
 What have I not mentioned that immediately comes to your mind about volunteer service?